bruess/openRT/README.md

 # openRT

-OpenRT is an open-source system for mounting and managing backup volumes from various vendors (Currently only tested with Datto).
+OpenRT is an open-source system for mounting and managing backup volumes from various vendors (Currently only tested with Datto and RevRT).
 It provides a web-based interface for easy management and automation of backup volume mounting operations.

+## What's New in v1.2

+- **Enhanced Logging**: Comprehensive logging system for better troubleshooting and monitoring
+- **Web-based Log Viewer**: Built-in log viewer in the web interface for easy access to system logs
+- **RevRT Support**: Added support for RevRT pool and metadata formats
+- **Improved Reliability**: Enhanced robustness in OpenRTApp Perl scripts for better error handling

 ## Features

 - **Web Interface**: Modern, responsive web UI for managing backup volumes
 - **Automated Mounting**: Support for automatic mounting of backup volumes
-- **Multi-vendor Support**: Compatible with various backup vendor formats
+- **Multi-vendor Support**: Compatible with various backup vendor formats (Datto, RevRT)
 - **ZFS Integration**: Efficient handling of backup volumes using ZFS clones
 - **VMDK Generation**: Automatic creation of VMDK descriptors for VM import
 - **Security**: Built-in user management and secure mounting operations
+- **Comprehensive Logging**: Detailed logging with web-based log viewer for monitoring and troubleshooting

 ## System Requirements